Victoria Bradley was diagnosed with a meningioma in June 2017.

 You can follow ‘Naturally Calm Therapy’ Here:

-Victoria shows how that even though we can’t stop challenges coming into our lives, we can still surround ourselves with the right tools to make it easier.
+Victoria shows how even though we can’t stop challenges in our lives, we can still surround ourselves with the right tools to make it easier.
 Self-determination is an amazing medicine in itself, and we can learn things that not only help ourselves but others also.